Shooting at Scottsdale grocery store: 1 dead, 1 hospitalized

 What led to shooting at Scottsdale grocery store?

-Bolin said an altercation between two groups — a total of three people — had escalated into a shooting inside the supermarket.
+Police said a verbal altercation between the two men escalated, and they shot each other inside the Albertsons.

-One person was found inside the store and another was found at a nearby business.
+One of the men was found inside the store and another was found at a nearby business.
+Police located two handguns at the scene.

-One man died at the hospital, while the other was still in critical condition as of Wednesday afternoon.
+One man died at the hospital, while the other was still in critical condition as of Thursday afternoon, police said.

 We want to hear from you.